 Yes, We do mold remediation!
 Ensign Building Solutions is certified for mold inspections and remediation.
 Are technicians are specifically trained and equipped with the right tools to handle your mold situation.

-Finding mold in your home or business is unfortunate, but it should be handled by a professional.
+Finding mold in your home or business is unfortunate and it should be handled by a professional.
 Mold grows very fast and it is highly recommended to call in professionals, like Ensign Building Solutions, to come perform a thorough inspection, identify the source of mold growth, and perform remediation.

 For people who suffer with allergies, mold can trigger allergic reactions and other symptoms such as watery nose, sneezing, coughing, wheezing, itching, difficulty with breathing, fatigue, and even inflammatory response.
 The more exposure you have to mold over time, the more severe reactions and symptoms can become.
 It's important to have mold removed immediately and properly to avoid further issues by eliminating mold growth in your home.